jim-deriv/flutter-chart/doc/interactive_layer.md

 While each `InteractiveState` implementation has its own default behavior for transitioning to other states, the `InteractiveLayerBehaviour` can override these defaults and use entirely different `InteractiveState` implementations.
 This creates a powerful customization mechanism where the entire interaction flow can be tailored to specific requirements without modifying the core state classes.

 For example, on desktop platforms, a transition from `InteractiveNormalState` to `InteractiveSelectedToolState` might occur on a single click, while on mobile platforms it might require a longer press to avoid accidental selections.
 Similarly, a custom implementation might use specialized state classes optimized for particular use cases or user preferences.

-`InteractiveAddingToolStateMobile` is another example which to have a bit different behaviour when adding a tool on `InteractiveLayerMobileBehaviour` is chosen as the behaviour.
+Another example is `InteractiveAddingToolStateMobile`, which provides different behavior when adding a tool with `InteractiveLayerMobileBehaviour`.
+This specialized state implementation works specifically with the mobile behavior to provide touch-optimized drawing tool creation.

 ### Platform-Specific Implementations